 - The overall need, benefits and cost, of the project in the context of its contribution to advancing the California Freight Mobility Plan, the California Sustainable Freight Action Plan, and if applicable, an adopted regional freight plan.
-Caltrans nominated projects should also include a description of how the project contributes to advancing the Interregional Transportation Strategic Plan. - Project readiness and reasonableness of the schedule for project implementation, including the following: - Progress towards achieving environmental protection requirements. - The comprehensiveness and sufficiency of agreements with key partners (particularly infrastructure owning railroads) that will be involved in implementing the project. - The leveraging and coordination of funding from other private, federal, state, local or regional sources, with consideration of those sources that are discretionary compared to those that are nondiscretionary. - The commitment of multiple partners in the delivery of the project, as evidenced by joint nomination and/or joint funding of a project.
+Caltrans nominated projects should also include a description of how the project contributes to advancing the Interregional Transportation Strategic Plan. - Project readiness and reasonableness of the schedule for project implementation, including the following: - Progress towards achieving environmental protection requirements. - The comprehensiveness and sufficiency of agreements with key partners (particularly infrastructure owning railroads) that will be involved in implementing the project.

+- The leveraging and coordination of funding from other private, federal, state, local or regional sources, with consideration of those sources that are discretionary compared to those that are nondiscretionary. - The commitment of multiple partners in the delivery of the project, as evidenced by joint nomination and/or joint funding of a project. - The level of demonstrated support for the project from community-based organizations. - For Project Approval and Environmental Document component applications, include a copy of the Notice of Preparation document required for the California Environmental Quality Act process if possible.
+Include a description demonstrating there is sufficient planning capacity and community support for the project.

-18. Programming Capacity
+19. Programming Capacity

 The Trade Corridor Enhancement Program will be developed consistent with the estimated annual amount of funds available based on 50% of the revenues generated by the diesel fuel excise tax imposed by state statute and the obligation authority limits on the National Highway Freight Program.
-A fund estimate is provided in Attachment 4, Appendix 5.

-19. Program of Projects
+20. Program of Projects

 The program of projects for each fiscal year will include, for each project, the amount to be funded from the Trade Corridor Enhancement Program, and the estimated total cost of the project.
-Project costs in the Trade Corridor Enhancement Program will include costs for each of the following components: (1) permits and environmental studies project approval and environmental document; (2) plans, specifications, and estimates; (3) right-of-way; and (4) construction.
+Project costs in the Trade Corridor Enhancement Program will include costs for each of the following components: (1) project approval and environmental document; (2) plans, specifications, and estimates; (3) right-of-way; and (4) construction.
 The cost of each project component will be listed in the program no earlier than in the fiscal year in which the particular project component can be implemented.